gipert/gerdasw-containers/README.md

 ```shell
 $ sudo singularity build gerdasw.sqsh <custom/dir>
 ```
-Additionally you can also delete the build directories step-by-step in `/tmp` by uncommenting the relevant lines in `Singularityfile` (But this will cause a complete reprocessing upon a new build attempt).

-Try for example `singularity help gerdasw.sqsh` or `singularity run gerdasw.sqsh` to start using the container, for other useful commands (e.g. those reported above for Docker) refer to the [Singularity docs](http://singularity.lbl.gov/quickstart) or type `singularity help`.
+Try `singularity help gerdasw.sqsh` or `singularity run gerdasw.sqsh` to start using the container, for other useful commands (e.g. those reported above for Docker) refer to the [Singularity docs](http://singularity.lbl.gov/quickstart) or type `singularity help`.

-You can get informations upon about software included within the container typing
+You can get informations upon about software included within the container by typing
 ```shell
 $ singularity inspect --app <app-name> gerdasw.sqsh
 ```